 The two student teaching internship placements are at different grade levels and in different schools, providing well-rounded experiences for teaching in subject endorsement area/s with a variety of public school students.
 Candidates will be placed in classrooms where mentor teachers have been identified by school districts as appropriate mentors for our teacher candidates.
-One placement is in a setting different from the candidate's own background.
+One placement is in a setting different from the candidate's own background for purposes of enhancing equity pedagogies.